BabluKumar17/Social-Distancing-App/README.md

 # Who is this app targeted to?
 This app is especially designed for the workplace.

-# Disclaimer: The app isn't reliable at alerting users after Android 7.1.
-However, I haven't been able to test it in on other version as I have only one physical device.
+Disclaimer: The app isn't reliable at alerting users after Android 7.1.
+However, I haven't been able to test it on other versions as I have only one physical device.